 History of Chevra Kadisha

-Most Americans of Jewish descent hail from Ashkenazi Jews and Chevra Kadisha groups consist of women who prepare bodies for burial according to that Jewish custom.
+Most Americans of Jewish descent hail from Ashkenazi Jews and Chevra Kadisha groups consist of women or men who prepare bodies for burial according to that Jewish custom.
 Like many traditions, this was secretive and bound by strict rules in the beginning.
 In Orthodox circles, it probably is still quite secretive and exclusive.
 Thankfully, many CK groups are now more inclusive and welcoming to people previously deemed unworthy.

 What is Taharah?